 This is one of Mark Snow’s best scores.

 According to Chris Carter, this is Sean Penn’s favorite episode.

 I have to admit that it wasn’t till about half-way through my first viewing of this episode that I started enjoying it.
-It’s highly stylized so the tone and intent isn’t easy (for some of us) to lock onto.
-It took repeated viewings… and a college education… before the meta message of the author (Chris Carter) losing control of his characters (Mulder and Scully) sunk in.
+It’s highly stylized so the tone and intent are not easy (for some of us… me) to lock onto.
+It took years before the meta-message of the author (Chris Carter) losing control of his characters (Mulder and Scully) sunk in.
 I still can’t say I adore it the way some fans do, but it does make me think.

 That “Titian hair” line makes me smile because it recalls to mind my first obsession: Anne of Green Gables.
 What is it with me and redheads?